Ain't That Just the Way: Critical reception

-Larry Flick from Billboard wrote that McNeal "earns high marks on her first single if only for not falling into the trap of mimicking Mary J. Blige or Brandy like nearly every other jeep-soul diva in waiting.
+Larry Flick from Billboard magazine wrote that McNeal "earns high marks on her first single if only for not falling into the trap of mimicking Mary J. Blige or Brandy like nearly every other jeep-soul diva in waiting.
 Instead, she aims to forge her own original path, belting with little attitude and absolutely no affectation.
 The result is a wonderfully charming, instantly infectious recording that leaves you hankering for more.
 For trend followers, the groove chugs at a spirited hip hop pace, blossoming into a full-bodied pop sing-along at the chorus.
 It's anyone's guess which format will climb aboard first—and it hardly matters since this smacks with across-the-board appeal."
 Adrian Thrills from Daily Mail viewed it as "sassy", adding that the singer is "mixing the soulful swagger of Donna Summer with a flapper-girl elegance reminiscent of the Pointer Sisters".

-Dave Sholin from the Gavin Report commented that American-born McNeal "had to travel over-seas to follow her star, but based on this debut single, that star is about to follow her home.
+Dave Sholin from the San Francisco-based Gavin Report commented that American-born McNeal "had to travel over-seas to follow her star, but based on this debut single, that star is about to follow her home.
 Originally from Oklahoma City, she wound up in Sweden where she fell in love, got married, and also hit the top of the charts.
 That success has since spread to Germany, Austria, and Switzerland.
 This song is next set to hit the streets in the U.S.A. and the UK.
 It's easy to get caught up in the flow of this cool entry."
 Pan-European magazine Music & Media noted that the singer's cover "features an urban soul sound which is finding favour in playlist meetings at CHR, rock and dance stations alike."
-Dave Fawbert from ShortList complimented the song as a "great little tune".

 Music video

-The accompanying music video for "Ain't That Just the Way" was directed by Swedish director and photographer Patric Ullaeus.
+The music video for "Ain't That Just the Way" was directed by Swedish director and photographer Patric Ullaeus.
+It beares a heavy resemblance to a 1996 music video for "If Your Girl Only Knew" by American singer Aaliyah, directed by Joseph Kahn.

+Legacy

+In 2014, the Official UK Chart named McNeal's version of "Ain't That Just the Way" a "pop gem".
+Justin Myers wrote, "We've all let that special someone slip through our fingers are one time or another, and few songs talk about that "if only" feeling as well as this track."
+In 2017, Dave Fawbert from ShortList complimented it as a "great little tune", reviewing songs that were released 20 years ago today.